How to Apply to AstroTech

 - Skills or experience relevant to instrumentation (we will consider technical skills/experience, and broader skills/experience with creating things and addressing open-ended problems)

-- Interest in improving teamwork and collaboration skills
+- Interest in diversity, equity and inclusion, and becoming a more inclusive team member to improve teamwork and collaboration skills

 - Availability for the full duration of the summer school

-Individuals who have completed an undergraduate degree but are not enrolled in a graduate program are also eligible.
+Individuals who have completed an undergraduate degree (including those not currently enrolled), and are intending to pursue graduate studies related to astronomical instrumentation are also considered.

-**We will also consider applications from individuals outside of the above described academic or disciplinary background, who can demonstrate the value of AstroTech to their career trajectory.**
+**We will also consider applications from individuals outside of the above described academic or disciplinary background, who can demonstrate the value of AstroTech to their career trajectory in astronomical instrumentation.**